intrinio/ruby-sdk/docs/CompanyApi.md

 tag = "marketcap" # String | Item

 opts = {
-  type: "", # String | Filter by type, when applicable
+  type: nil, # String | Filter by type, when applicable
   start_date: Date.parse("2018-01-01"), # Date | Get historical data on or after this date
   end_date: Date.parse("2019-01-01"), # Date | Get historical data on or before this date
   sort_order: "desc", # String | Sort by date `asc` or `desc`
-  next_page: "" # String | Gets the next page of data from a previous API call }
+  next_page: nil # String | Gets the next page of data from a previous API call }

 begin